 - Select any item from the list to share it (use the search bar to quickly find something by name).
-Bookmarks, setlists, and backup files appear at the end of the list. - Accept the request on the second device (figure 4) and the transfer begins.
-Upon completion the file will show up in the second user's list of files, and a confirmation will appear (figure 5).
+Bookmarks, setlists, and backup files appear at the end of the list. - Accept the request on the second device (fig. 4) and the transfer begins.
+Upon completion the file will show up in the second user's list of files, and a confirmation will appear (fig. 5).

-Options:
+Options

-At the bottom of the share panel, you can choose to share just the original PDF file itself, or to also include annotations, links, notes, and most metadata (audio track binding is unique to your device and cannot be transferred).
+At the bottom of the share panel, you can choose to share just the original PDF file itself or in forScore's 4SC file format.
+(Includes annotations, links, notes, and most metadata-audio track binding is unique to your device and cannot be transferred.)